Hambleton Hall, Rutland

 500ml good quality chicken stock, or pheasant stock

 10g unsalted butter

 Cabbage & root vegetables

 9cm moulds with 4cm depth or ladle

-Remove the pheasant legs and place to one side.
+To start your Pheasant Pithivier remove the pheasant legs and place to one side.
 Remove the skin from the breasts and trim the narrow ends so that they will cook evenly; retain the trimmings for the farce.